DataBora/bank-app-java/README.md

 ## Mini BankApp project with Java

-Welcome to my small Bank App writen in Java! (the best programming language ever! ☺) This app has Deposit, Withdraw, Transfer and getBalance methods, <br>
+Welcome to my small Bank App writen in Java! (the best programming language ever! ☺)<br>
+This app has Deposit, Withdraw, Transfer and getBalance methods, <br>
 and couple of methods for retriving and recording into database.